 Flood Risk Management.
 The tool uses specific indicators of vulnerability relative to the business line being considered.
 A total of 27 indicators are available in the tool, 5 of which are used to derive the vulnerability score in the Lower Mississippi-Hatchie HUC 4 with respect to the Flood Damage Reduction business line.
-Table H:1-1 lists the indicators and corresponding descriptions.
+Table H:1-1lists the indicators and corresponding descriptions.
+Flood magnification had the largest impact on vulnerability for this site.
+However, Figure H:1-20 shows that the Lower Mississippi-Hatchie HUC 4 is not considered vulnerable by USACE criteria.